Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 Also in project:
 - sending request to GitHub API,
 - mocking twitter functions with Monkeypatch,
-- usage of Mock and MagicMock unittest methods.
+- usage of Mock and MagicMock unittest methods,
+- usage of conftest.py file.

 ## Installation